GeorgeMos/MazeRunner/index.md

 	parrent *node
 }
 ```
 The two main variables that we use are `nodeType` and `adjacentNodes`.
+The rest will be explained later. <br>
+### Linking the nodes
+`nodeType` can have the following values
+- "wall"
+- "path"
+- "dEnd"
+- "corner"
+- "junction"
+Instead of making an adjacency matrix which does not scale very well, `adjacentNodes` like a linked list, stores pointers to all the nodes that are next to the current node.